 First, publishing content doesn’t guarantee views or audience engagement.
 A proper governance plan accounts for this reality by defining how posts are distributed, whether that’s through your organization’s newsletter, social media, or any other platform.

-Next, a good measurement plan will help you quickly understand whether or not a content strategy produces—and maintains—results.
-Defining and refining your methodology for tracking content performance is critical for good long-term governance.
+Next, a good data-driven measurement strategy will help you quickly understand whether or not a content strategy produces—and maintains—results.
+Define and refine an actionable methodology for tracking content performance.